philbowles/h4plugins/README.md

 ## Cross-platform code

 Some of the plugins (non WiFi-dependent) also run on STM32-NUCLEO boards.
 Some have been tested also on Raspberry Pi and even Ubuntu linux.
+***N.B.
+While this may still be true in many cases, STM32 support has been withdrawn as at v1.0.0***

 ![UPNP](/assets/xplat.jpg)